 The comparison with historical volunteering should be considered in the context that Mark Hughes (mch's sole employee) reduced his hours to 0.8 FTE in 2013/14.
-During the day of the week when he does not work for mch, he regularly volunteers and commits an additional 17 hours/year to volunteering in his community.
+During the day of the week when he does not work for mch, he regularly volunteers in his community.